Getting to (and Around) Berlin

 You’ve got your heart set on Berlin as the place you want to be.
 You know what industry you’re aiming to get a job in and how you want to apply for it.
 So… how do you get there?
 And how do you get around the city once you manage that?

-Schönefeld is served by tonnes of public transport options.
+BER is served by tonnes of public transport options.
+Airport Express (FEX) and regional trains (RE7, RB14) run several times an hour between Berlin Central Station (HBF) and the station “Flughafen BER – Terminal 1-2”.
 Commuter trains S9 and S45 will connect you to main transport lines in the city.
-Regional trains RE7, RB14 and RB22 will all bring you straight in to the city centre (Alexanderplatz / Hauptbahnhof).
-The X7 and 171 buses connect you to the U7 underground line.
+The X7 and X71 busses connect you to the U7 underground line.
 There are other bus routes that will connect you to other parts of the city — just see the BER website for details.

 Berlin’s main train station is called Hauptbahnhof — that’s German for main train station.
 Cryptic, I know.
 From there, you can get trains to and from pretty much most places in mainland Europe.
 You can also take national and international trains from smaller stations in Berlin, namely Südkreuz in the southwest, Ostkreuz and Ostbahnhof in the east, and Gesundbrunnen in the north.